 The Bank controls liquidity at source, ensuring a wide deposit base, simplifying the product range and centralising the Treasury function.
-The Bank directly matches all major deposits with inter-bank placements and keeps a large proportion of the funds short-term to buffer against unexpected cash flow requirements.
+The Bank matches expected outflows with inflows and keeps a large proportion of the funds in HQLA to buffer against unexpected cash flow requirements.
 This is enhanced through an ALCO and an Assets and Liabilities Management (ALM) process which addresses liquidity risk pro-actively.
 The focused range of products offered by the Bank facilitates the management of this risk.
 There is an effective computerized system in place to monitor the Bank's liquidity on a daily basis.